Bachelor Degrees Overview

 • Pass/Fail Grading Option: Sixty (60) credits/units maximum in courses with Pass/Fail grading option can apply toward the degree.

-General BAS Degree Requirements
+General BAS and BS Degree Requirements

 Basic Requirements (15 credits/units)